 There are now so many ski schools providing training to prepare you for your exams it can be tricky to decide who to train with and in which country!

-A popular route for new instructors is to enrol on a gap course, these are extremely popular within the UK market as they are run in English but BASI have also established themselves as a well-regarded and recognised qualification around the world meaning work opportunities are great if you wish to change location in the future.
+A popular route for new instructors is to enrol on a gap course to obtain your first BASI qualifications.
+These are extremely popular within the UK market as they are run in English, and BASI have also established themselves as a well-regarded and recognised qualification around the world meaning work opportunities are great if you wish to change location in the future.

 A big advantage with a BASI qualification is that you can pretty much work anywhere, the world is literally your oyster.

-The only caveat to this is France, where you need the higher-level qualification and to do a speed test (timed race) to work but in France this is the case whichever system you follow.
+The only caveat to this is France, where you need the higher-level qualification and to do a speed test known as a Euro test (a timed race) to work but in France this is the case whichever system you follow.

 Gap courses provide you the level 1 and 2 qualifications within a 10-week course.
-This gives you the opportunity to work afterwards too.
+As you will usually qualify in February depending on your course start date, this gives you the opportunity to work afterwards too.

-Ski schools running gap Courses will provide huge amounts of on snow training, accommodation and food, lift pass and bonuses like socials and special course clothing.
-All this is included in one package.
-Most importantly they are some of the most enjoyable experiences anyone can have.
-I still remember my gap course fondly and it’s a great way to ensure you’ve got everything covered and organised without worrying what else you need to think about.
+Ski schools running gap courses will provide lots of on snow training, your accommodation and food (usually on a half-board basis), your lift pass and other bonuses like socials and branded clothing.
+All this is included in one package, making it easy to organise especially as you are usually doing this from your home country.
+Most importantly they provide an incredible experience; I still look back on my own gap course fondly and it’s a great way to ensure you’ve got everything covered and organised as well as insuring you have support in-resort should anything happen.

 Which country to train in is an important decision.
 For example, if you wish to go to Canada to train and to also work in Canada for the foreseeable future, the CSIA system may be well suited to you.